kk-src/azure-postgresql-mcp/README.md

-# Azure Database for PostgreSQL MCP Server
+# Azure Database for PostgreSQL MCP Server (Preview)

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) Server that let’s your AI applications and models talk to data hosted in Azure Database for PostgreSQL according to the MCP standard!

-This server exposes the following capabilities, which can be invoked or requested by MCP Clients in your AI agents, AI applications or tools like Claude Desktop or Visual Studio Code:
+This server exposes the following capabilities (in preview), which can be invoked or requested by MCP Clients in your AI agents, AI applications or tools like Claude Desktop or Visual Studio Code:

 - **Tools**:
     - **query_data**: Execute read queries to retrieve data from your Azure Database for PostgreSQL databases.